Photo by Michael Leras Pictures

 Karla lives in Sonoma County, California with her husband, Tino Plank, a nurse educator working in hospice and end-of-life care.
 Tino is the co-creator, with Karla, of the Healthy Empathy® training program.

 Photo by Tia Gavin

 Amanda Ball, MS is the reason Dynamic Emotional Integration® exists as a unique program.
 As a dedicated reader of Karla's work, Amanda proposed the idea of basing her postgraduate studies and internship on the work in The Language of Emotions and The Art of Empathy.

 DEI was born from her vision and dedication, and Amanda now has her Master’s Degree in Mental Health Counseling.
 She is a lead instructor of the Dynamic Emotional Integration® licensing program, and she is double licensed as a DEI Trainer and DEI Consultant.

-Amanda is also the administrator of Emotion Dynamics LLC, and develops curriculum and programs on emotions, empathy, and addictions/distractions.
+Amanda is also the administrator of Emotion Dynamics LLC, and develops curriculum and programs on emotions (including the Emotional Genius for Teens curriculum), empathy, and addictions/distractions.